celo-org/docs/docs/celo-codebase/protocol/identity/encrypted-cloud-backup.md

 Because user-chosen secrets, especially PINs, are susceptible to guessing, this secret must be [hardened](https://wikipedia.org/wiki/Hardening_(computing)) before it can be used as an encryption key.
 Using [ODIS](/celo-codebase/protocol/odis) for [key hardening](/celo-codebase/protocol/odis/use-cases/key-hardening), this scheme derives an encryption key for the account key backup that is resistant to guessing attacks.

-With these core components, we can construct a cloud backup system that allows users who remember their password or PIN, and maintain access to a cloud storage account, to quickly and reliably recover their account while providing solid security guarantees.
+With these core components, we can construct an account recovery system that allows users who remember their password or PIN, and maintain access to a cloud storage account, to quickly and reliably recover their account while providing solid security guarantees.

-Valora is currently working to implement encrypted cloud backup, using the user's access PIN for encryption.
+Valora is currently working to implement encrypted account recovery, using the user's access PIN for encryption.

 ### Similar protocols